Spyder (software)

 Spyder is an open-source cross-platform integrated development environment (IDE) for scientific programming in the Python language.
+Spyder integrates with a number of prominent packages in the scientific Python stack, as well as other open-source software.
+Created by Pierre Raybaut and released in 2009 under the MIT license, since 2012 Spyder has been maintained and continuously improved by Python developers and the community.

+Spyder is extensible with first-party and third-party plugins, and includes support for interactive tools for data inspection and embeds Python-specific code quality assurance and introspection instruments, such as Pyflakes, Pylint and Rope.
+Spyder uses Qt for its GUI and is designed to use either of the PyQt or PySide Python bindings.
+QtPy, a thin abstraction layer developed by the Spyder project and later adopted by multiple other packages, provides the flexibility to use either backend.

+History

+Initially created and developed by Pierre Raybaut, it was published on October 18, 2009 under the MIT license.

+Since 2012 Spyder has been maintained and continuously improved by a team of scientific Python developers and the community.
+As of 2024, the Spyder website lists the Chan Zuckerberg Initiative and NumFOCUS as their two major sponsors, also noting donations received from users through Open Collective.
+Carlos Cordoba was listed as the lead maintainer of the software, with Daniel Althiz as co-maintainer.

+Software

+It is an open-source cross-platform integrated development environment (IDE) for scientific programming in the Python language.
 Spyder integrates with a number of prominent packages in the scientific Python stack, including NumPy, SciPy, Matplotlib, pandas, IPython, SymPy and Cython, as well as other open-source software.
-It is released under the MIT license.

-Initially created and developed by Pierre Raybaut in 2009, since 2012 Spyder has been maintained and continuously improved by a team of scientific Python developers and the community.

 Spyder is extensible with first-party and third-party plugins, includes support for interactive tools for data inspection and embeds Python-specific code quality assurance and introspection instruments, such as Pyflakes, Pylint and Rope.
 It is available cross-platform through Anaconda, on Windows, on macOS through MacPorts, and on major Linux distributions such as Arch Linux, Debian, Fedora, Gentoo Linux, openSUSE and Ubuntu.

 Spyder uses Qt for its GUI and is designed to use either of the PyQt or PySide Python bindings.
 QtPy, a thin abstraction layer developed by the Spyder project and later adopted by multiple other packages, provides the flexibility to use either backend.